Providing a remedy to meet guarantee standards

 A service has a major failure if:

-- the consumer would never have bought it if they knew about the problem or its extent
+- the consumer would not have bought the service if they had known the nature or extent of the problem

 - it led to a dangerous situation